amjcurtis/Lab03-Word-Guess-Game/README.md

 ## Attribution

-* I learned from the Microsoft C# docs and Stack Overflow how to use Array.Exists to check whether an array contains a given string.
 * For the process of deleting a given word from my word bank file, I got the idea to create and then delete a temp file from Stack Overflow.